`

 powers, modern man has built a system of production that ravishes nature and a type of society that mutilates man.
 If only there were more and more wealth, everything else, it is thought, would fall into place.
 Money is considered to be all-powerful; if it could not actually buy non-material values, such as justice, harmony, beauty or even health it could circumvent the need for them or compensate for their loss.
 The development of production and the acquisition of wealth have thus become the highest goals of the modern world in relation to which all other goals, no matter how much lip-service may still be paid to them, have come to take second place.
 The highest goals require no justification; all secondary goals have finally to justify themselves in

-terms of the service their attainment renders to the attainment of the highest.
+terms of the service their attainment renders to the attainment of

 also need) shall be added unto you."